Argonought/Hello_world/To_do.md

 ## Semi-ideas:
+Use alphafold APIs (see paper in mendeley comp tools) to make python script to download protein structures from list of accessions
+Bonus to this - see if alphafold has the accession.
+If so download.
+If not, ncbi blast API to find relatives.
+Take top X and search alphafold for those.

+Use python to regex for specific molecules in genome scale metabolic models

 Crop price visualisation dashboard from WFP data https://glomip.cgiar.org/ - portal for rice product data - how to summarise this?